Panama City Beach County Pier Early Morning Bonita

 When fishing in the summer for the best chance at catching some fish I recommend either going before the sun is up or as close to it as possible.
 Or, to fish late in the afternoon to sundown.
 I’m not saying you shouldn’t fish during the middle of the day or that you won’t catch fish.
 It’s just the Florida sun is hot and I just don’t care to be out there during that time.
 The bite slows down during the heat of the day, so it’s just diminishing returns at that point.
 But again fish if you want to, you can’t catch a fish without bait in the water.

-So, me – being a dumbass – not listening to my own recommendation got up 45 minutes after the sun came up because (I’m dumb) and drank too much the night before.
+So, I – being a dumbass – didn’t listen to my own recommendation to get up 45 minutes after the sun came up because (I’m dumb) and drank too much the night before.
 So, after I hit snooze a couple of times on the alarm, I finally got the truck loaded with all my gear.
 After driving over and paying my $6 to get on the pier, I was only an hour fifteen past sunrise.
 So, the target of the day was tarpon and king mackerel.
 I brought one rod for tarpon, one rod for kings and one rod for bait.
 On the tarpon rod I have a hogy white swimbait rigged up on 80lb fluorocarbon leader and the king rod has a single treble hook on 20lb 7-strand wire for throwing out bait on.

 Unfortunately for my chances at king fishing, the tackle shop was out of 1lb boxes of frozen cigar minnows and none that would bite the sabiki rig were to be found on the way up.
 There were a couple of commercial bait fishermen doing good work in the shallows using cast nets and chum but those baits were honed in on only the chum.
 Also if you see people fishing like that, don’t get in their way.
 That’s their livelihood so don’t take food off their table.